Science Theme Leader:

 The Matrix of Drivers research, initially undertaken in 2016, was repeated in early 2018 and late 2019.
 This examined domestic and international consumption drivers using 1000+ unique sources of information, and built a priorities matrix that supports Our Land and Water to target research investment into areas of highest potential impact.
 Associated modelling of these data revealed New Zealand agricultural exports could obtain a 50% premium in key international markets if producers act to meet market preferences.
 This could result in up to US$5.5 billion increase in total producer returns, with significant increases for dairy products, sheep and beef meat.

 Industry bodies and companies are now engaging with Incentives for Change researchers to increase value from export markets.
 Companies actively engaged with the research include Zespri, ANZCO, Greenlea, Wakatū Incorporation, Ngāi Tahu Pounamu, Fonterra, Taupo Beef, Synlait, HortNZ, Winegrowing NZ and AsureQuality.
 NZTE is using our research to promote New Zealand exports overseas and assist various exporters.
 Sustainable Winegrowing NZ is using our results to position their product into market.

 The Indicators Working Group has examined the ways sustainability and production metrics can be used nationally and internationally to meet New Zealand’s obligations, while ensuring that New Zealand systems are not unduly penalised by metrics established for overseas farming systems which are not comparable.
 The latest work concludes there is considerable potential to build on the New Zealand Sustainability Dashboard initiative to develop harmonised indicator systems.

-The theme’s science leader, Professor Caroline Saunders, has been selected as President of the Agricultural Economics Society in the UK for 2019–20.
+The theme’s first science leader, Professor Caroline Saunders, was selected as President of the Agricultural Economics Society in the UK for 2019–20.
 This is a significant honour.
-Professor Saunders has also been appointed to the Economic and Insights Advisory Board created by Beef and Lamb NZ.
+Professor Saunders was also appointed to the Economic and Insights Advisory Board created by Beef and Lamb NZ.